zhengbangbo/chat-gpt-userscript/README.md

 *: Violentmonkey unable to print verbatim because it can't support stream responseType[^vm].

 [^vm]: https://violentmonkey.github.io/api/gm/#gm_xmlhttprequest

+## Contribution
+This project is now built using [vite-plugin-monkey](https://github.com/lisonge/vite-plugin-monkey).
+Questions related to the development process are answered in [the documentation of the project](https://github.com/lisonge/vite-plugin-monkey#some-note).

 ## Credits

 - This project is inspired by [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension).